Hidden Assets: Production

 The series is a spinoff of the crime drama Acceptable Risk.
 The series was commissioned by RTÉ and Acorn TV in association with Screen Ireland, Screen Flanders and SuperChannel, and is financed through tax incentives from Ireland (Section 481), Belgium (BNPPFFF) and Canada (Québec production tax services).

 Hidden Assets is produced by Irish production company Saffron Moon and Canada’s Facet4 Media and co-produced with Belgian producer Potemkino.
 The series was developed by Peter McKenna.

 The first season was written by Peter McKenna and Morna Regan.
 The second season was written by Peter McKenna, Mary Fox & Marty Thornton, Sinéad Collopy, and Susan E. Connolly.
+The third season was written by Peter McKenna, Mary Fox & Marty Thornton, Susan E. Connolly, and Cara Loftus.

 Reception

 Ratings

 The first series' finale was watched by 458,000 viewers in Ireland.

 Critical reception

 Irish Examiners Esther N. McCarthy felt that the first series "aimed high and delivered for audiences".
 Pat Stacey of the Irish Independent considered it to be an improvement over Acceptable Risk.
 Rachel Sigee of i compared the series' handling of sociopolitical themes and international setting to Nordic noir.

 The Guardian called the second series of Hidden Assets "superbly dark and twisted" ahead of its transmission on BBC Four on 2 December 2023.

+Reviewing the third series, the Irish Mail on Sunday said "Hidden Assets reveals itself as Sunday's best!".